matthewsanner/inventory-scheduling-app/README.md

 # Inventory Scheduling App

-A Django-based web application for managing and scheduling inventory for entertainment productions
+A Django-based web application for managing and scheduling inventory for entertainment productions, packaged with Docker for easy testing

+## Requirements

+**1.** Docker Desktop

+**2.** Any modern web browser

 ## Installation